tsolteg/creating-a-web-service/README.md

 ## How to deploy PHP on docker

 ## How to deploy Apache on docker

+  ###Setup and run a local PHP Apache server instance
+        The container name is simply a name for your PHP container that you choose at random.
+For example, php-apache is a container name.

+        The official PHP image, which is the version of PHP Apache you wish to use, is the container image.
+We're using the Docker hub to get image: php:8.0-apache in this example.

+        The volume - this will create a working src directory for your code/source files in your current working directory.
+That file would have to be in that directory if you wanted to run a PHP script.

+         Such As:volumes:- ./php/src:/var/www/html/

+        The port numbers are important.
+This specifies the ports from which the script will run.
+It will map the port  on your local computer to an Apache server port.

+        Consider the following scenario:ports: - 8000:80

+        This means we're going to set up an Apache server to listen on port 80.
+From within Docker containers, port 8000 connects to the PHP scripts and executes them in a browser.

-This is how you docker-compose.yml should look like.
+        This is how you docker-compose.yml should look like.Let’s test it out.
-![compose.yml file running](/Images/ymlCode.png)

-Let’s test it out.
 Go ahead and run docker-compose up.
 That’s going to pull all the information, download the Apache server, build the image, and run the container.
+![compose.yml file running](/Images/ymlCode.png)

+       If you open the Docker desktop engine, the container should be up and running.
 ![ApacheServerRunning](/Images/ApacheRunning.png)

 ## How to deploy MySQL on docker
 In order to run MySQL on docker we need to :